 A cocktail by the fireplace with friends, the smell of freshly baked bread, feeling alive outdoors in cold weather, fine cotton linen and a generous room, the sunrise leaking through the balcony curtains, a warm shower after a whole day spent outside, lots of clean air, a meal cooked with love.

 Long story short, less than 24h after arriving, I wasn’t worried about fitting in during my Megeve adventure anymore.
 Simply determined to enjoy it to the fullest.

 Birth of Megeve ski resort

-As I learned over my time there, the influential Rothschild baroness did a wonderful job putting Megeve, an Haute Savoy farm-filled village, in the map a century ago.
+As I learned over my time there, the influential Rothschild baroness did a wonderful job putting Megeve, an Haute Savoy farm-filled village, on the map a century ago.
 Part of the noblesse, she had enjoyed Chamonix before falling in love with Megeve and ideating a genius plan to recreate all the goodness of that Swiss skiing resort in France.

-An advocate for sustainability, she tried not to interfere with the farmers’ way of living, encouraging them to keep taking care of their cattle and lands during the warmer months while, at the same time, profiting of the booming new industry of Winter sports amid the coldest season.
+An advocate for sustainability, she tried not to interfere with the farmers’ way of living, encouraging them to keep taking care of their cattle and lands during the warmer months while, at the same time, profiting from the booming new industry of Winter sports amid the coldest season.